-Unlike your average energy supplier we are keen to work with you to help you manage this incredibly precious resource, reduce costs and reduce our impact on the environment.
+Unlike your average energy supplier we are keen to work with you to help manage this incredibly precious resource, reduce costs and reduce our impact on the environment.
 Here is some practical advice and information we’ve put together that should go a long way to achieving these goals!

-If you haven’t been given access to your dashboard or have forgotten how to do it please get in contact with us and we will help you through.
+If you are having any trouble accessing your account or wanting some help to navigate through your dashboard please get in contact with us and we will help you through.

 Once you have a handle on how much and when you are consuming energy the next stage is to work out where it is going and put it into context with some averages.

-The average household consumes around 20 units of energy each day including electricity and gas.
-Due to the efficient nature of the projects we operate in the average Source Energy customer runs at about 10 units per day.
-There is a big variance though but it is good know where you sit.
+The average household consumes around 25 units of energy each day.
+Due to the efficient nature of our customers and the buildings we operate in the average Source customer runs at about 10 units per day.
+While there is a big variance it is good to know where you sit.
 Pat yourself on the back if you are under 10 (but know that there are plenty of people under 5) and definitely read on for energy saving tips if you are over!

 A “unit” is a measure of energy and equates to one kWhr or is the equivalent of having a 1000W load on for one hour.
 When your gas retailer provides you with a bill a unit of gas is equal to 1kWhr of 3.6MJ.